SuaveIO/suave/_includes/content.md

 =============

 Suave is a simple web development F# library providing a lightweight web server and a set of combinators to manipulate route flow and task composition.
 Suave is inspired in the simplicity of Happstack and born out of the necessity of embedding web server capabilities in my own applications.
 Still in its early stages Suave supports HTTPS, multiple TCP/IP bindings, Basic Access Authentication, Keep-Alive.
 Suave also takes advantage of F# asynchronous workflows to perform non-blocking IO.
 In fact, Suave is written in a **completely non-blocking** fashion throughout.
+Suave **runs on Linux**, OSX and Windows flawlessly

-What follows is a tutorial on how to create applications.
+What follows is a tutorial on how to create Suave applications.
 Scroll past the tutorial to see detailed function documentation.

 Tutorial: Hello World!
 ----------------------